 The mission of the Biology Core Facility is to facilitate the research goals of individual Faculty members by providing state-of-the-art instrumentation and relevant expertise in the areas of flow cytometry, soluble molecule detection and quantification, and microscopy imaging.
 This is accomplished by providing a professional, efficient, timely and reasonably priced service, as well as offering continuous education and consultation in the utilization of the instruments and techniques, and analyzing generated data.

-The Biology Core in located in Building 12, where three flow cytometer analyzers (3-laser, 10-color Guava; 3-laser, 9-color Cyan; and 5-laser, 28-color FACS Symphony), a CTL ELISPOT counter, and two Luminex instruments are available for researcher’s use.
+The Biology Core is where three flow cytometer analyzers (3-laser, 10-color Guava; 3-laser, 9-color Cyan; and 5-laser, 28-color FACS Symphony), a CTL ELISPOT counter, and two Luminex instruments are available for researcher’s use.
 Multicolor cell sorting capabilities are also available in biohazard safety level 3 (BSL-3, BD FACS Aria III and BD FACS Fusion) as well as BSL-2 (BD Influx).

 All equipment is accessible through dedicated operators.
 All services are provided on a recharge basis.
 The core managers and core director are available to help with the design of custom protocols to maximize suitable data generation.
 Types of cell analyses include: cell phenotyping; cell proliferation and activation; identification of intra-cellular molecules (cytokines, viral products, DNA/RNA content); identification of multiple soluble human and non-human molecules (cytokines, growth factors, hormones) in body fluids; and light, fluorescent, and confocal microscopy.
 All core personnel are trained and certified in proper BSL-2/3 safety procedures and have decades of proper experience.